Dr. Karen C. Dannemiller

+I am an Associate Professor at Ohio State University with a joint appointment in Civil, Environmental, and Geodetic Engineering and Environmental Health Sciences.
+I also have a courtesy appointment in Microbiology and am a core faculty member in the Sustainability Institute.
 My interdisciplinary research integrates engineering with microbiology and addresses emerging health challenges and environmental concerns using -omics approaches.
-Within the indoor environment, we are simultaneously exposed to thousands of chemicals and microorganisms which compose our indoor exposome, and these exposures are different from those of our ancestors.
-Broadly, the goal of my work is to understand these exposures, their sources, and their impact on human health.
+Within the indoor environment, we are simultaneously exposed to thousands of chemicals and microorganisms which compose our indoor exposome.
+Broadly, the goal of my work is to understand these exposures, their sources, and their impact on human health while fostering student engagement.
 My unique background combines training in both engineering and public health to tackle difficult questions, particularly with regards to exposures in the built environment, where we spend 90% of our time.

-I graduated with honors in Chemical and Biochemical Engineering from Brown University and earned my Ph.D. at Yale University in Chemical and Environmental Engineering.
+Prior to my current position, I graduated with honors in Chemical and Biochemical Engineering from Brown University and earned my M.S., M.Phil, and Ph.D. at Yale University in Chemical and Environmental Engineering.
 During this time, I completed an internship at the California Department of Public Health in the Indoor Air Quality Program.
+I was also a Microbiology of the Built Environment Postdoctoral Associate at Yale University.
 My work improved our understanding of human exposures linked to childhood asthma development and severity.
 My research also elucidated resident microbial populations and fundamental transport processes occurring in homes.
-My current research is on microbial activity in house dust and biotransformation of phthalates in homes, and I am excited to tackle new challenges as an assistant professor at Ohio State University.
+My current research is on microbial activity in house dust, indoor exposures, and asthma.

 Follow me on Twitter.

-I am a graduate student pursuing a Master of Science Degree in the Environmental Science Graduate Program.
+I am a graduate student pursuing a PhD Degree in the Environmental Science Graduate Program.
 Previously, I studied at Capital University, where I graduated with honors in Environmental Science and Biology.
 My research experience has focused on small mammal ecology, exploring the associations between mouse populations and habitat characteristics.

 I am a graduate of The Ohio State University with a B.S. in Biology and a minor in Global Public Health.
 I am currently getting my masters in Public Health.
 I work under Dr. Karen Dannemiller, characterizing the accuracy and precision of digital and quantitative PCR utilities, as well as the efficiency in obtaining quantifiable levels of DNA from environmental samples.